-At Waterbeach Community Primary School we feel that Physical Education plays an important role in helping us to fulfil our vision statement of Learning, Laughter, and Friendship.
-We work hard to develop physical activity through curriculum time and extra-curricular activities and to create new P.E opportunities.
-Our aim is to encourage all children, regardless of their age or ability, to lead physically active and healthy lifestyles.
+At Waterbeach Community Primary School we feel that Physical Education plays an important role in helping us to fulfil our vision statement of Learning, Laughter and Friendship.

 What is the Sports Premium?

-The government is continuing to provide schools with PE and sport premium funding based on the number of pupils in years 1 to 6.
+The government is continuing to provide schools with PE and Sport Premium funding based on the number of pupils in years 1 to 6.
 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.
 Here at Waterbeach that will mean around £18,980 a year.
-The money can only be spent on sport and PE provision in schools.
-We are free to choose how to spend this money.
+The money can only be spent on Sport and PE provision in schools and we are free to choose how to spend this money.

 Schools can use the premium to secure improvements in the following indicators: